cmry/gomi/README.md

 Tool for analyzing structure in well-known linguistic corpora.

-Make sure that the gold.fix3 file is present in corp!!!
+Make sure that the wsj10,gold.fix file is present in ftuk/corp!!!
 Either cp inside server or scp from server (for devs).